Understanding Body Composition

 Clinical Benchmarks for Health

 Research published in the Journal of Clinical Medicine indicates that where fat is stored matters more than the total amount.
-Visceral fat (fat stored around the midsection) is more metabolically active and more closely linked to cardiovascular risks than subcutaneous fat.
+Visceral fat (the internal abdominal fat that surrounds organs) is more metabolically active and more closely linked to cardiovascular risks than subcutaneous fat.

 Summary: Why Body Composition Matters